Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 ### Python version

-Python 3.11 is needed if you want to run all of the programs.
+Python 3.11 or later is needed if you want to run all of the programs.

 It's actually only *required* for two programs:
 * [`poc1_use_kafka.py`](poc1_use_kafka.py) uses [`asyncio